-Yes, there is rainy season in China.
+Yes, there is a rainy season in China.
 There is also another fun season: typhoon season (台风 - tai feng in Mandarin).
 While typhoons can happen anytime from May to December, the main season in China is July through September and the peak of the storm season is in August.

 Location of Typhoons